 Major providers are Unitel, Movicel, and Africell.

-Wi-Fi exists in most hotels and upscale restaurants.
+Wi-Fi is found in the majority of hotels and upscale restaurants.
 Mobile data is effective.

 Portuguese is the official language.
 Many local languages are spoken.

-Acquiring a local SIM card often has the most reliable internet access.
+Acquiring a local SIM card usually has the most reliable internet access.

 Typical operating hours and how holidays influence services.